cloudfoundry-incubator/quarks-operator/docs/controllers/boshdeployment.md

 ## BDPL Component

 The **BOSHDeployment** component is a categorization of a set of controllers, under the same group.
-Inside the **BDPL** component, we have a set of 3 controllers together with 3 separate reconciliation loops to deal with `BOSH deployments`(end user input)
+Inside the **BDPL** component we have a set of 3 controllers together with one separate reconciliation loop per controller to deal with `BOSH deployments`(end user input)

-The following, is a **BDPL** component diagram that covers the set of controllers it uses and their relationship with other components(e.g. `ExtendedJob`, `ExtendedSecret` and `ExtendedStatefulSet`)
+Figure 1 is a **BDPL** component diagram that covers the set of controllers it uses and their relationship with other components(e.g. `ExtendedJob`, `ExtendedSecret` and `ExtendedStatefulSet`)

 ![bdpl-component-flow](quarks_bdplcomponent_flow.png)
+*Fig. 1: The BOSHDeployment component*

-From the above diagram we can understand a couple of things.
+Figure 1 illustrates a couple of things.
 Firstly, at the very top, we have the `cf-operator` , which is a long running application with a namespaced scope.
-When the `cf-operator` pod is initialized it will automatically register all controllers into the [Kubernetes Controller Manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).
+When the `cf-operator` pod is initialized it will automatically register all controllers with the [Kubernetes Controller Manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).

-At a first glance the above diagram could look complex, however it can be explained easily if we focus on each controller main functions: `Reconciliation & Watch`
+While at a first glance the above diagram looks complex, it can be explained easily by focusing on each controller´s main functions: `Reconciliation & Watch`.

 ### **_BOSHDeployment Controller_**

 ![bdpl-controller-flow](quarks_bdplcontroller_flow.png)
+*Fig. 2: The BOSHDeployment controller*

 This is the controller that manages the end user input(a BOSH manifest).